-This exhibition and series has been made possible by the DC Commission on the Arts & Humanities, Glucksman Ireland House of New York University, and the Embassy of Ireland.
+This exhibition and series was made possible by the DC Commission on the Arts & Humanities, Glucksman Ireland House of New York University, and the Embassy of Ireland.

 Home + Discordance = US

-In order to explore this theme of Home + Discordance = US an exciting group of DC-based artists have been invited to participate in the exhibition.
-They represent a broad cross-cultural perspective on the exhibition concept, including African-American, American, Brazilian, Colombian, Ethiopian-American, Native American, Mexican-American, Irish, Lebanese and Japanese.
+In order to explore this theme of Home + Discordance = US an exciting group of DC-based artists were invited to participate in the exhibition.
+They represented a broad cross-cultural perspective on the exhibition concept, including African-American, American, Brazilian, Colombian, Ethiopian-American, Native American, Mexican-American, Irish, Lebanese and Japanese.

 Opening Reception and Performances